 Let’s come up with coherent and compelling answers to the big questions about your business: Why do you do what you do?
 Where are you going?
 What’s in in for the customer? (which customers?), So what for your employees, what do you stand for?
 Who are you as a brand?

-The most meaningful and pragmatic way of tackling your marketing strategy is to work through the 'value cycle' and consider how you understand, create, promote, deliver, capture, sustain and measure value.
+The most meaningful and pragmatic way of tackling your marketing strategy is to work through how you manage value from understanding through to measuring.

 One of the many upsides of SIT is that it is so learnable.
 Give your teams the skills to harness the SIT method on demand and to understand when to use it with other toolsets.
 Ask for a training proposal for your company or in your area.
 See 'Solutions' tab.

-When you want to be more productive, you intuitively eliminate.
-SIT tackles productivity & process enhancement more counter-intuitively & takes teams down unexplored paths getting to ideas faster.
-Get in touch to receive case studies relevant to your industry.
+When you want to be more productive, you often eliminate something.
+I tackle productivity & process improvements differently.
+I will take you down unexplored paths getting to ideas faster.

 This is a problem solving approach that not only embraces the problem and challenges assumptions but helps push the inventiveness of your ideas further.

 We bring together some of the best components of a 'hackathon' but make them more efficient by using the rigour of thinking tools and the discipline of using what we have.
 The result is more novel yet viable ideas.

 Rachel is an engaging and highly interactive speaker.
 She will work the room and get everyone involved.
 Her presentations are entertaining and shift thinking about innovation.
 Notable events included Ci2017 & 2019 Innov8rs Singapore, NLDS 2018, CPA Congress, Innov8rs Sydney, EIS 2018 and UTS BCII program, Consult Australia 2019, NLDS 2019 and Elevate (Paris).
 Her next event is at the NZ Tunnelling Conference on the pros and cons of tunnel vision.See her in action >